 As a conductor/pianist he’s done everything from being the youngest musical director on Broadway to playing for Joni Mitchell in Madison Square Garden.

 About his earliest compositions Leonard Bernstein said that they show “real musicality!”: he’s written a featured song for Sesame Street, arrangements for Barry Manilow and Stevie Wonder and classical pieces ranging from works for solo instruments to symphony orchestra; published by Carl Fischer, Bourne, Theodore Presser and many can be heard on Art of Sound Music.
 His shows have been produced in New York and around the country.

 Recently he’s focused on writing short stories and poetry.
 His literary catalogue includes four novels, short stories, humorous sketches, flash fiction, poetry, essays, articles and a screenplay.
-Nearly one-hundred-fifty of his works are published in over twenty-five on-line journals including Ariel Chart, Friday Flash Fiction, Literally Stories; over thirty print books including Poetry Quarterly, Haiku Journal, Dual Coast Magazine, and his shows have been produced in New York and around the country.
-His seven eBooks are available from Amazon.com.
+Over three hundred of his works are published in over twenty-five on-line journals including Ariel Chart, Friday Flash Fiction, Literary Yard; over thirty print books including Poetry Quarterly, Haiku Journal, Dual Coast Magazine.
+His six eBooks are available from Amazon.com.

 A native Manhattanite, Bruce lives in New York with his rescued Australian Shepherd, Daisy.
 His work is dedicated to the loving memory of his wife, dancer/actress, Lydia Franklin.